Data and Technology Coordination

 MnGeo continues to carry on the work of the Land Management Information Center and the Minnesota Governor's Council on Geographic Information to work with stakeholders to develop, update and implement plans for building a comprehensive enterprise solution to meeting our geospatial data needs.
-A recent example of of one such report is: A Business Plan for Statewide Parcel Data Integration in Minnesota, a 2012 Federal Geographic Data Committee CAP grant to MnGeo and collaborating organizations.
+An example of of one such report is: A Business Plan for Statewide Parcel Data Integration in Minnesota, a Federal Geographic Data Committee CAP grant to MnGeo and collaborating organizations.

 Later this year, the Minnesota Geographic Data Clearinghouse will be replaced By the Minnesota Geospatial Commons - a collaborative public website where publishers can share geospatial data and users can access geospatial data, maps, services and applications.

 The State's vision for geospatial technology acquisition, development, deployment and management is enterprise-wide -- providing high quality services available to all of State government and partner organizations.